colcon/colcon.readthedocs.org/user/how-to.rst

 Test selected packages as well as their dependents
 --------------------------------------------------

-If you have build the relevant packages before you can tnu the tests the same way as described in the previous section:
+If you have built the relevant packages before you can tnu the tests the same way as described in the previous section:

 .. code-block:: bash

     $ colcon test --packages-above <name-of-pkg>

-If you haven't build the relevant packages before you can do that by using one invocation to determine all dependents and a second invocation to invoke the actual build:
+If you haven't built the relevant packages before you can do that by using one invocation to determine all dependents and a second invocation to invoke the actual build:

 .. code-block:: bash